angelochillemix/pmi-users-sync/README.txt

 ## Changelog

+### 1.4.1
+* Typo in README.txt
+* Delete doc folder since referncing the Component Service file directly from the original URL to ensure always the updated document is available

 ### 1.4.0
 * Distinguish caching of different ACF fields when checking thye exists
-* Improve this READM.txt with more post installation steps
+* Improve this README.txt with more post installation steps

 ### 1.3.0
 * Shows last PMI users synchronization date and time